Autotomy: Spiders

 Under natural conditions, orb-weaving spiders (Argiope spp.) undergo autotomy if they are stung in a leg by wasps or bees.
 Under experimental conditions, when spiders are injected in the leg with bee or wasp venom, they shed this appendage.
-But, if they are injected with only saline, they rarely autotomize the leg, indicating it is not the physical injection or the ingress of fluid per se that causes autotomy.
+But, if they are injected with only saline, they rarely autotomize the leg, indicating it is not the physical injection or the ingress of fluid that necessarily causes autotomy.
 In addition, spiders injected with venom components which cause injected humans to report pain (serotonin, histamine, phospholipase A2 and melittin) autotomize the leg, but if the injections contain venom components which do not cause pain to humans, autotomy does not occur.

 In spiders, autotomy can also play a role in mating.
 The male of Nephilengys malabarensis from Southeast Asia breaks off his pedipalp when transferring sperm and plugs the female's genital opening, after which the palp keeps pumping.
-This helps the male to avoid sexual cannibalism and if escape succeeds, the male goes on to guard "his" female from competitors.
+This helps the male to avoid sexual cannibalism and if escape succeeds, the male goes on to guard the female from competitors.